 A typical structure of a Jurisprudence/Law course is set out below.
 Subject A represents a major sequence of three years' study in one of the subjects listed in para 3.(1) above.
 Subject B represents a subject studied at first-year level only from these subjects.
 Students are strongly advised to consult the Arts and Commerce Faculty Handbooks before completing enrolment or re-enrolment details.

-Non-law subject A1 Non-law subject B1 LAWS1120 Legal System Torts LAWS1420 Contracts LAWS2140 Public Law LAWS2140 Legal Research and Writing 1
+Non-law subject B1

+LAWS1120 Legal System Torts LAW\$1420 Contracts
-Non-law subject A2

-LAWS1610 Criminal Law

-LAWS2160 Administrative Law
+LAWS2140 Public Law

-LAWS6210 Law, Lawyers and Society
+LAWS1610 Criminal Law LAWS2160 Administrative Law LAWS6210 Law, Lawvers and Society

 LAWS3010 Property and Equity